biancarosa/todo-list/README.md

 # todo-list

-This is a todo-list app.
+This is yet another todo-list app.

 The application relies on the app folder, being the `main.py` its entrypoint.